Last updated: March 2021

 To find out more about how and why we may process personal data, please visit the relevant section.

 |Client service activity||Suppliers||Business contacts||Visitors and others||Our people, contractors and alumni||Recruitment||Cookies|

 Security is of the upmost importance to us.
 Whilst no data transmission over the internet or any other network can be guaranteed as 100% secure, we take all reasonable steps to safeguard the personal data we hold and we have in place appropriate technical and organisational measures.
 These include detailed policies, procedures and training of our people relating to data protection, confidentiality and information security.
 These are regularly reviewed to ensure they are effective and fit for purpose.

 Who we share data with

 We only share personal data with others when absolutely necessary for the purposes for which we hold it and where appropriate contractual arrangements and security mechanisms are in place.

-We may pass your personal data to:
+We will pass your personal data to:

-- member firms of GTIL where needed to provide services to our clients and for administrative purposes
+- Member firms of GTIL where needed to provide services to our clients and for administrative purposes.

-- professional advisors, auditors or insurers, where we are required by law or as reasonably required in the management of our business
+- Professional advisors, auditors or insurers, where we are required by law or as reasonably required in the management of our business.

 How long do we keep personal data?